Anerkiki/pokemon-island-resort/README.md

   - I want to quickly find out if the island has the activities and amenities I'm interested in, and feel assured that my stay will give me everything I'm looking for.

 - **As a first-time user:**
-  - I want the website to be easy to navigate, with a clear layout and intuitive links between pages, so I can move seamlessly through the site and find what I need without confusion.
+  - I want the website to be easy to navigate, with a clear layout and intuitive links between pages, so I can move seamlessly through the site and find what I need without confusion and plan my trip effectively.

 - **As a Pokémon trainer:**
   - I want to easily discover classes tailored to my Pokémon’s type and abilities, and find trainers with the right expertise to help them master their moves, develop new skills and reach their full potential.